Sheldon101/Android_AR_APP/README.md

       Code Skeleton

-Everything you need is in app->src->main folder
+Everything you need is in app->src->main folder.

 Most of the folders/files that are going to be adjusted are
 res: drawable-for designs,
 MainActivity,
 res:layout,

 Task
 1. CSUSM logo using PS
 2. Incorpating the two icon buttons settings and info